kestra-io/docs/content/docs/03.concepts/pebble.md

 ---
-title: Pebble FAQ
+title: Pebble Templating Engine
 ---

-## What is Pebble and why do we use it at Kestra?
 Pebble is a Java templating engine inspired by [Twig](https://twig.symfony.com/) and similar to the [Python Jinja Template Engine](https://palletsprojects.com/p/jinja/) syntax.

-In Kestra, it's used for variable operations and passing metadata between tasks.
+Kestra uses it to dynamically render variables, inputs and outputs within the execution context.

-## How to read outputs & inputs using Pebble?
+## Reading inputs

-### Read inputs

 When using `inputs` property in a Flow, you can access the corresponding values just by using `inputs` variable in your tasks.